 Students are expected to complete all tasks and sit for all examinations set as part of the assessment program for a course at the specified time.

-The Department of Education discourages students taking leave during the school term.
-The Department of Education's position in relation to student leave is stated in the Student Attendance in Government Schools Procedures School Attendance Policy.
-This policy has been developed by the Learning and Engagement Directorate in 2015.
+The Department of Education's position in relation to student leave is stated in the Student Attendance in NSW Public Schools Procedures under the School Attendance Policy.
+These procedures were last updated on the 5/12/2024.